 To register any investor queries, click here

-- Foreign Investors can commence business in India as:
+- Any foreign investors can commence business in India as:

-- Liaison Office to represent the parent company in India
+- Liaison office – To represent parent company in India

-- Branch Office activities such as Export-Import of goods; research, consultancy etc.
+- Branch office – To undertake activities such as export, import of goods, research, consultancy etc.

 - 3. Limited Liability Partnership:

-- FDI permitted under the automatic route in LLPs operating in sectors/activities where 100% FDI is allowed and there are no FDI-linked performance conditions
+- FDI permitted under automatic route in LLPs operating in sectors/ activities where 100% FDI is allowed via automatic route and there no FDI linked performance conditions***

 - 1. Availability of Land: